Are you a glass half-empty or half-full type of person?

 Positive Effects on Disease

-Everyone could stand to be a little more positive these days, but positive emotions may have a more significant effect on certain health conditions such as:
+Everyone could stand to be a little more positive these days, but positive emotions may have a more significant effect on certain health conditions:

 - Heart disease (6)

 - Especially those in close association with increased inflammatory labs (Inflammatory Bowel Disease, Rheumatoid Arthritis, untreated Celiac disease etc.).